Th3Ph3nix3/-SAE-Recueil-Besoin/README.md

-# -SAE-Recueil-Besoin
+#-SAE-Recueil-Besoin
-Projet de développement SAE fait en collaboration avec RemRem04, A-thepuma, nass-azz, Noarbre et whoselevenn
+SAE development project done in collaboration with RemRem04, A-thepuma, nass-azz, Noarbre and whoselevenn

-Lien vers le site web : https://th3ph3nix3.github.io/-SAE-Recueil-Besoin/Partie-chocolaterie/accueil.html
+## Description
+The aim of this study project was simply to make a showcase website based on the needs of a group playing a chocolate factory while they made our site (the supplier's) before we linked the two sites.

-## Aide aux dévellopeur pour GitHub
+## GitHub developer support - FR
 ### Application
 - Installer l'application GitHub
 - Connecter votre compte